 This chocolate chess pie recipe tastes like a rich, super gooey, fudgy brownie in a crust.
 It’s an easy to make, old-fashioned pie made for true chocolate lovers.
-If that sounds good to you, read on!
+I like to think of it as a pie that Grandmama would’ve made (if my Grandmama was a baker).
+And I certainly would’ve appreciated eating!

 There are plenty of versions of chess pie.
 This one happens to contain cornmeal, but others are made with a little flour.
 Some chess pie recipes call for dairy like buttermilk or evaporated milk.
+To be clear, this is a chess pie without evaporated milk.
+The only dairy in my version is a little bit of butter, and that’s part of what makes it so rich and fudgy!

+Click to find more old fashioned pie recipes.
 For ease of browsing, here are all of my pie and tart recipes in one place.
 Thanks for stopping by!

 Watch my chocolate chess pie web story here.